 Case reports of clinically significant methemoglobinemia are rare at conventional doses of organic nitrates.
 The formation of methemoglobin is dose-related and in the case of genetic abnormalities of hemoglobin that favor methemoglobin formation, even conventional doses of organic nitrates could produce harmful concentrations of methemoglobin.

+As hypotension associated with nitroglycerin overdose is the result of venodilatation and arterial hypovolemia, prudent therapy in this situation should be directed toward increase in central fluid volume.
+No specific antagonist to the vasodilator effects of nitroglycerin is known.
 Keep the patient recumbent in a shock position and comfortably warm.
 Passive movement of the extremities may aid venous return.
+Intravenous infusion of normal saline or similar fluid may also be necessary.
 Administer oxygen and artificial ventilation, if necessary.
-If methemoglobinemia is present, administration of methylene blue (1% solution), 1-2 mg per kilogram of body weight intravenously, may be required.
-If an excessive quantity of Nitrolingual® Pumpspray (nitroglycerin lingual spray) has been recently swallowed gastric lavage may be of use.
+If methemoglobinemia is present, administration of methylene blue (1% solution), 1-2 mg per kilogram of body weight intravenously, may be required unless the patient is known to have G-6-PD deficiency.
+If an excessive quantity of Nitrolingual Pumpspray has been recently swallowed gastric lavage may be of use.

 Additional Nitrolingual Pumpspray Information